-- 3.1 The proposal is for a new free-range egg laying unit of up to 16,000 hens.
-The new building will be located to the West of the existing poultry shed.
-The birds are brought in and remain in the egg production unit for some 13 months, with unrestricted access to 20 acres of ranging.
-After this time, the flock is removed and the whole building fully cleaned down internally and a new flock introduced to restart the egg production cycle. - 3.2 This section seeks to explain and justify the design and access principle and concepts on which the development proposed is based and how these are reflected in the individual aspects of the scheme.
+- 3.1 The proposal is for a new free-range hen building to provide a 32,000 bird unit within one building.
+The new building will be located to the south west of the current farmyard on land adjacent to the existing buildings and will be accessed utilising the existing farm track.
+The birds are brought in and remain in the egg production unit for some 13 months.
+After this time the flock is removed and the whole building fully cleaned down internally and a new flock introduced to restart the egg production cycle. - 3.2 This section seeks to explain and justify the design and access principle and concepts on which the development proposed is based and how these are reflected in the individual aspects of the scheme.